sorgerlab/indra/indra/resources/README.txt

   with
   http://resource.belframework.org/belframework/latest-release/equivalence/chebi.beleq

+bioentities_map.tsv
+- A table containing mappings from outside name spaces into Bioentities.
+- It is generated from bioentities/equivalences.csv

 cellular_components.tsv
 - A table of GO IDs and standardized names corresponding to cellular locations
 - It is exported from http://purl.obolibrary.org/obo/go.owl